 - Extract the Files folder to the subfolder

-Next, you must create a virtual directory on your website and point it to the Rapido files folders.
+Next, you must create a virtual directory on your website and point it to the Rapido files folders using the Internet Information Services (IIS) Manager.
 Use the procedure described here.

 In theory, you can stop here and use the various Rapido resources to create a custom implementation from scratch, but in most cases you want access to the demo data as well – pages, paragraphs, products, etc.